-FIN 350 Security Analysis and Portfolio Management Prerequisite: FIN 320
+FIN 350 Fundamentals of Investments (WI) Prerequisite: FIN 320

 This course integrates both traditional lecture and textbook learning with a hands-on interactive stock trading portfolio simulation to cover corporate performance and its effects on outstanding securities.
 Economic management and corporate financial factors are discussed as they affect specific security issues.
 The theories and techniques to achieve superior selection and management of securities portfolios will be studied and problems of timing and strategies as they relate to various economic conditions.